krzyurb/microbolt/README.md

 # Microbolt

+This is an idea of slack bot created using [boltjs](https://slack.dev/bolt-js) that reacts to slack actions but fetches data from external microservices/APIs.

 ## Set up

 You need to fill `.env` file with proper data.
 You will obtain all those keys from page of your app ([your slack apps](https://api.slack.com/apps)).